-- Coversheets with confidential statement needs to be used on all external faxes - Public Relations has a customized fax sheet for each department. - Screens will need to be placed out of public view and screensavers in use - Patient charts will need to be placed in secure area - PHI will need to be placed in Shred-It containers for disposal - Patient family members will give a passcode for other than directory releases - Patient information should only be accessed if there is a need to know.
+- Coversheets with confidential statement needs to be used on all external faxes - Public Relations has a customized fax sheet for each department. - Screens will need to be placed out of public view and screensavers in use. - Patient charts will need to be placed in secure area. - PHI will need to be placed in Shred-It containers for disposal. - Patient family members will give a passcode for other than directory releases. - Patient information should only be accessed if there is a need to know. - Registration will be giving out a Notice of Privacy Practices brochure to every patient concerning our patient privacy protection policy. - Patients will be given the option to "opt out" of our directory. - Patients will have a right to a copy of their medical record. - Authorizations need to be obtained from patient to release information for reasons other than for treatment, payment or healthcare operations (TPO).